The 30-Day Outline is a Live-on-Zoom workshop with Alan Watt that will take you from initial idea to the completion of a solid outline in 5 weeks.

 When: Wednesdays, Oct.
 18th, Oct.
 25th, Nov.
 1st, Nov.
 8th, and Nov.
 15th 1:00 p.m.-3:00 p.m.
 (Pacific Time)

 We meet once a week LIVE on Zoom from 1-3 p.m.
 (Pacific Time), for 5 consecutive weeks.
 Each class is followed by a live Q&A to answer any questions that emerge.

 The workshop involves lecture, writing exercises, film clips, and working one-on-one with writers to illustrate the principles.

 Note: You are not required to take the workshop live.
-Many writers have day jobs or commitments during class hours, therefore all workshops are recorded and are available for three weeks, respectively.
+Many writers have day jobs or commitments during class hours, therefore all of our sessions are recorded and are available for three weeks, respectively.

 Over the course of the 5-week workshop, I offer one-on-one story consultations where you can send me your three-page outline and I review it, make notes, and go over it with you in a one-hour consult to explore the most dynamic and compelling way to tell your story before you begin your first draft.
 There is an additional cost and a limited number of spots for this service.

 Week One – Unlock the Story Within

 Through a series of exercises, each writer will connect to the protagonist’s dilemma at the heart of the story.
 The dilemma is the source of the story from which all tension and conflict arise.
 We will explore your protagonist’s wants and needs, uncover their transformation at the climax, and discover why you are uniquely qualified to tell this story.

 We will take a close look at the first act of your story.
 Through lecture, discussion, and one-on-one work, we will cover the five key stages in your protagonist’s journey, from Inciting Incident to Opposing Argument to the Decision that propels your protagonist into the second act.